All articles

 The ceiling hits you when you need real-time features, mobile-native experiences, complex payment flows, or anything custom.
 At that point you either rebuild from scratch or start layering expensive plugins that break during updates.
 No-code is a great proof-of-concept tool.
 It is rarely the right foundation for a product you intend to grow.

-Option 2: AI-assisted development ('vibe coding')
+Option 2: AI-assisted prototyping

 Option 3: Freelancers